Liveqing/scroll-wheel-date-picker/README.md

 You can choose what type of overlay you want to have on the current selected item. `holo`, `highlight`, and `line` are some of the overlays to choose for.
 If you don't want any overlays you can just set it to `none`.
 (Expect additional overlays or the option to add your own soon..)

+#### Customizable Overlay Margin

+You can customize the horizontal margin (padding) around the overlay to fine-tune its appearance.
+The `overlayMargin` parameter allows you to adjust the left and right spacing of the overlay element.
+This works with all overlay types (`holo`, `highlight`, and `line`).
+The default margin is `8.0` pixels.
+Set it to `0.0` for no margin, or increase it for more spacing.

 #### Month Format

 It allows you to select what type of month format you want to display.
 The available formats are `full` which simply means the complete name of the month, `threeLetters` and `twoLetters` basically formats the months based on their common abbreviations with the letter count.